Clinical Neurosurgery

 ENRICH (2024)

-• Design: Early minimally invasive parafascicular surgery (BrainPath device) + medical care vs. medical care alone for lobar ICH ≥30 mL
+• Design: Early minimally invasive parafascicular surgery (BrainPath device) + medical care vs. medical care alone.
+Initially enrolled both lobar AND anterior basal ganglia ICH (30–80 mL); the basal ganglia arm was stopped early for futility, and enrollment continued with lobar patients only

-• Result: Met primary endpoint — improved utility-weighted mRS at 180 days
+• Result: Met primary endpoint — improved utility-weighted mRS at 180 days, with benefit demonstrated in the LOBAR subgroup only

 • First RCT to demonstrate benefit of surgical evacuation for supratentorial ICH